gnosia93/eliminate-db-hotblock/readme.md

 ### Configure API Server ###

-In order to configure API server, log into your api-server with ssh or compatible ssh client and then set up your backend connection for both redis and aurora database.
+In order to configure API server, log into your api-server with ssh or compatible ssh client and then set up your backend connection for both redis and aurora database repectively.
+You have to bear in mind that we have two api server.
 Please refer following instruction to do your settings.

 ```